gomdopi/dev-env-setup/zsh/README.md

   - **${GITHUB_USERNAME}**

-    > Should be your github username
+    > Should be your GitHub username
     ```
     ...
     git commit -m "initial commit"